mhm-ufz/mHM/INSTALL.md

 Dependencies:
 =============
-For Windows, some Linux distributions and soon also MacOS specific installation instructions can be found below
+For Windows, some Linux distributions and soon also MacOS specific installation instructions for the following list can be found below.

 - a fortran compiler
 - make (a tool to compile a program)